CentralLARP/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: >-
-      The City of Los Angeles employs a diverse workforce of more than 50,000 people across 44 unique departments from the Airports to the Zoo.Start your career with the City today!
+      The City of Los Angeles employs a diverse workforce of more than 50,000 people across 44 unique departments from the Airports to the Zoo.
     items:
       - type: FeaturedItem
         title: LAPD OFFICER